Scrum Product Owner Roles and Responsibilities

 That’s because many of the user stories need to be broken down into smaller pieces before they fit within a sprint.
 These larger stories, called epics, serve as placeholders for upcoming features.
 But once a feature is on the “hot list,” the development team needs to start thinking about it, breaking it down into story points and discussing how they’ll approach it.

-You can read more about the similarities and differences of epics and user stories, or view our free, in-depth webinar.
-Keeping a healthy mix of epics and sprint-ready user stories is one of the Product Owner’s biggest challenges, but it’s what gives transparency to the development team’s upcoming work.
+You can read more about the similarities and differences of epics and user stories.
+Keeping a healthy mix of epics and sprint-ready user stories is one of the product owner’s biggest challenges, but it’s what gives transparency to the development team’s upcoming work.

 A Product Owner Decides When to Release the Product